mariacassino/subscription_plans/README.md

 # SUBSCRIPTION PLANS

 ## Setup
-* Run `rails db:seed` to seed the three subscription plans, and the fake company.
+* Clone project down and run `rails db:seed` to seed the three subscription plans, and the fake company.
 The company by default is subscribed to the Free plan.
 * Run `rails server`

 ## Front-End